 - Record clinical information and formulate orders directing the further care of the patient.

-Demonstrate an understanding of the normal anatomy and function of the body.
+Demonstrate an understanding of the anatomy and function of the body.

-- Describe the normal structure and function of the body and of each of its major organ systems, as well as how the systems integrate their functions to maintain homeostasis.
+- Describe the structure and function of the body and of each of its major organ systems, as well as how the systems integrate their functions to maintain homeostasis, recognizing anatomic and physiologic diversity across populations.

 - Explain the molecular, biochemical and cellular mechanisms that are important in maintaining the body’s homeostasis.